Guide to Paying Bills With a Credit Card: Can You Even Do It?

 When using a credit card to pay bills, it’s important to make sure doing so won’t cause you to rack up a high balance.
 Paying bills with a credit card makes the most sense when you can easily pay off your credit card balance in full right away.

 If done responsibly, a card holder can earn credit card rewards — like cash back, travel points, and gift cards — for spending on purchases they have to make every month without paying interest.
-Plus, making regular, on-time payments can help boost your credit score.
+Plus, making regular, on-time payments can help build your credit score.

 When Should You Not Use a Credit Card to Pay Bills?